NxRLab/ModernRobotics/README.md

 # Modern Robotics:  Mechanics, Planning, and Control
 # Code Library

-This repository contains the code library accompanying _Modern Robotics:  Mechanics, Planning, and Control_.
+This repository contains the code library accompanying [_Modern Robotics:
+Mechanics, Planning, and Control_](http://modernrobotics.org) (Kevin Lynch and Frank Park, Cambridge University Press 2017).
+The [user manual](/doc/MRlib.pdf) is in the doc directory.

 The functions are available in:

 * Python
 * MATLAB
 * Mathematica